 If you have multiple connections to the same target, all connections will be paused and resumed.

 Disconnecting a connection

-To disconnect a Double-Take connection, right-click the connection on the right pane of the Replication Console and select Disconnect.
+To disconnect a Carbonite Availability connection, right-click the connection on the right pane of the Replication Console for Linux and select Disconnect.
 The source and target will be disconnected.